Hillary Clinton returns to the White House for arts celebration

 By Jeff Mason

-WASHINGTON, Sept 12 (Reuters) - Former Secretary of State Hillary Clinton returns to the White House on Tuesday to speak at an arts event in what will be her first public appearance at the U.S. presidential residence and workplace since her 2016 election loss to Donald Trump.
+WASHINGTON, Sept 12 (Reuters) - Former Secretary of State Hillary Clinton returned to the White House on Tuesday to speak at an arts event in what was her first public appearance at the U.S. presidential residence and workplace since her 2016 election loss to Donald Trump.

-Clinton will attend an event with first lady Jill Biden to celebrate Praemium Imperiale Laureates, recipients of a global arts prize by the Japan Art Association for lifetime achievement in the arts.
+"It's an honor to welcome you back to the White House," first lady Jill Biden told Clinton in the mansion's East Room at the start of an event to celebrate Praemium Imperiale Laureates, recipients of a global arts prize by the Japan Art Association for lifetime achievement in the arts.

 A former senator and first lady, Clinton, a Democrat, was the first woman to be a major U.S. political party's presidential nominee.
 Prior to that she served as the top U.S. diplomat under President Barack Obama.